PistoiaHELM/HELM2WebService/README.md

 4. Helm Web Editor can be loaded in browser by using URL: http://localhost:8080/WebService/hwe

+5. The Swagger page for the web service can be found at http://localhost:8080/WebService/HowToUse.html

 The WebService.war file is given in publish.